VolkanSah/Super-Sexy-Custom-Buttons/README.md

 1. **Choose Your Bling:** Head over to the Customizer and pick your favorite colors.
 2. **Round or Square?:** Use the Border Radius slider to get those corners just right.
+3. **Hover for the Magic:** Hover over your buttons to see them rise with that smooth, sexy Bling-Bling™ effect.
+It’s like they know they’re hot!
-3. **Go Live:** Once you’re satisfied with your customizations, hit publish and let the world see your shiny new buttons!
+4. **Go Live:** Once you’re satisfied with your customizations, hit publish and let the world see your shiny new buttons!

 ## Warning: May Cause Envy